TyneReadman/Blackjack-pythonProject/README.md

 - Fix improper naming conventions for variables, classes, and functions.
 - Make comments more concise and readable (Work in progress as of Sept 20th, 2024).
 - Implement a leaderboard mode by adding a blue button to the left of the "Start" button on the title screen.
-- Add a "Quit Game" button to the betting screen for better user control.

 ## Description
 This is a simple blackjack game that begins with a title screen featuring two buttons: "Play" and "Quit".